This page is from APP, the official source of professional practice for policing.

 Children as victims of domestic abuse

 Under section 3(2) of the Domestic Abuse Act 2021, a child is a victim of domestic abuse for the purposes of the Act where they see, hear, or experience the effects of domestic abuse and are related to either a perpetrator or victim of abuse, or either individual has parental responsibility for the child.
-This means that if the 2021 Act imposes a duty in relation to victims of domestic abuse, this will include children falling within Section 3.
+This means that if the 2021 Act imposes a duty in relation to victims of domestic abuse, this will include children falling under section 3.

 There is growing evidence that highlights how significant the impact of witnessing or experiencing domestic abuse is on a child’s development and wellbeing.
 The purpose of this Act is to ensure that children’s needs are appropriately assessed and met.

-Existing safeguarding, risk assessment and referrals processes and procedures should be followed to ensure children receive support and remain visible in the multi-agency response to domestic abuse.
+Existing safeguarding, risk assessment and referral processes and procedures should be followed to ensure children receive support and remain visible in the multi-agency response to domestic abuse.
 Statutory guidance in Working Together to Safeguard Children sets out expectations for inter-agency working to safeguard and promote the welfare of children, including those experiencing domestic abuse.

 Officers attending incidents of domestic abuse are required to identify and record any children of the relationship, whether present or not.
 Where they are present, officers should check on their welfare and communicate with them on an appropriate level.